 In addition to captions, consider including a full transcript for video content.
 A good transcript includes, at a minimum:

-- Any spoken words
+- Any spoken words or dialogue

-- Descriptions of sound effects
+- Descriptions of prominent sound effects

-- Descriptions of visuals
+- Descriptions of prominent visuals

-The Future of Assistive Technology
+Seeing the Future of Assistive Technology